Operation Jericho: Amiens prison

 Maurice Holville obtained a permit to deliver parcels to the prison, to draw sketches of the interior layout of the prison and to study the rhythms and routines of guards, to go with the blueprints stolen from the town archives.
 Another member of the resistance studied the outer walls while seemingly kissing his girlfriend but the resistance failed to discover the true thickness of the outer wall or that its stone blocks were not mortared.
 The information revealed by the espionage was recorded and the papers were cut in two.
-One set of halves was retained by a senior member of the Sosie group. and the other halves were given to "Serge" to deliver onwards.
+One set of halves was retained by a senior member of the Sosie group and the other set was given to "Serge" to deliver onwards.
 An armed raid was feasible, as had been attempted at St Quentin prison recently, although this had been bloodily repulsed and security increased in other prisons.
-"Serge" was shot and arrested by the Milice with his half of the documents on him; the Gestapo reinforced the guards at Amiens prison with 80 troops and set up a permanently manned machine-gun post in the courtyard, which made a ground attack suicidal.
+"Serge" was arrested by the Milice with his half of the documents on him and shot; the Gestapo reinforced the guards at Amiens prison with 80 troops and set up a permanently manned machine-gun post in the courtyard, which made a ground attack suicidal.

 Reconnaissance photographs of the prison showed that Building A, the main prison building, was cruciform and 425 ft long along the north side, 410 ft on the south side, parallel to the main road, 325 ft on the east side and 315 ft long on the west side.
 The building was 49 ft high at the eaves and the ridge of the roof was 62 ft up; no machine-gun posts could be seen near the prison.
 The grounds of the prison were enclosed by a wall 11 ft high with fenced courtyards to segregate prisoners while exercising.
 Intelligence reports put the German guards' quarters on the short sides of the cruciform, drawn in a sketch received from the Resistance.
 The guards' mess was in the quarters at one end and the guard room in the other.
 The guards had lunch at noon and many of the prisoners had their midday meal at the same time in the central hall of the prison.
 Beyond the grounds and 80 yd to the north was a trench near a road junction.
 Building B in the photographs appeared to be a small estate of semi-detached two-storey houses with gabled roofs, thought to be private dwellings; building C was marked as Hospice St Victor.
 The attackers would have to breach the prison walls and hit each end of the main building to blow open the gable ends.
 The shock of the explosions should spring open cell doors without destroying the building and massacring the prisoners.